This easy carrot and seed salad is a great mix of crunchy, sweet and sour, and an excellent side dish to have up your sleeve.

 I recently learned that pumpkin seeds (pepitas) are the highest plant-based source of iron too, which makes me like this salad even more.
 One serve of this nutritious salad has 13 per cent of your daily iron needs, and 155 per cent of your daily vitamin A needs (wow!).

 For the dressing:

-- 1 tbsp brown rice syrup, or maple syrup or honey
+- 1 tablespoon brown rice syrup or maple syrup or honey

-- 1 tbsp rice bran oil, or oil of your choice
+- 1 tablespoon rice bran oil or oil of your choice

-- 3 tbsp Japanese rice vinegar, or apple cider vinegar
+- 3 tablespoon Japanese rice vinegar or apple cider vinegar

 - Salt and pepper